All Products

 Limits

-• You can check whether the dependencies of the auto triggered task are correct in the DAG of the task.
+• In the DAG, check whether the upstream and downstream dependencies of the task are correct.

-• You can view the information on the details page of the auto triggered task to check whether the parameter configurations of the task in the production environment meet your business requirements.
+• In the node details, check whether the parameter settings of the task in the production environment are as expected.

 1. Log on to the DataWorks console.
 In the top navigation bar, select the desired region.
 In the left-side navigation pane, choose Data Development and O&M > Operation Center.
 On the page that appears, select the desired workspace from the drop-down list and click Go to Operation Center.